Best Hiking Watch For The Trail Less Traveled

 • Function navigation can make it tricky to use

-Bottom-Line: If you are looking for the best hiking watch with GPS on the market, you’ll be hard-pressed to do better than the Garmin Fenix 5X Plus.
+Bottom-Line: If you are looking for the best GPS watch on the market, you’ll be hard-pressed to do better than the Garmin Fenix 5X Plus.

 Casio Pathfinder PAG240-1